As a generally positive person, I like to think that most people I meet are decent and honest and I hope that statistics would support that belief.

-Tip #3: Do Due Diligence
+Tip #3: Do Some Digging

 It may not always possible to get adequate and accurate information about the investment being pitched to you, but before you hand over any money, you need to make damn sure you have spent time researching the company and the people behind it.

 Don’t invest in anything you don’t understand.
 I think it’s Warren Buffett that says this quite often and it seems like sound advice to me.